-Sims – The First Port Of Call For Banquette Seating
+Sims - The First Port Of Call For Banquette Seating

 Proudly offering 2 versions of Banquette Seating, firstly our “Premium Made to Measure” Banquette Seating which is built to your exact design, shape and size, then installed by our professional installation team.
 You can have anything from floor to ceiling designs to seating that perfectly follows the walls in a period setting.

 Secondly our “Modular Banquette Seating” which is freestanding, set size units for you to mix and match to best fit your space.
-Manufactured and delivered to your doorstep ready for you to layout.
 Made to the same high standards as our premium range without setup costs, site visits and installation fees.
-Saving you up to 50% on competitors seating.

 Also, we offer a range of furnishings – tables, chair and bedroom furniture.
-To request a brochure or to discuss your requirement further please contact our sales team on 01945 450957 email
+To request a brochure or to discuss your requirement further please contact our sales team on 01945 450957 email Sales@simscf.com Web www.simscf.com